-These margin improvements are the result of economies of scale and the internal rising tide of high-margin businesses, namely AWS and advertising.
+These margin improvements are the result of economies of scale and the internal rising tide of high-margin businesses (i.e., AWS, 3PSS, Subscription Services, and advertising).
 Despite the $100 billion worth of investments Amazon made in 2020 via R&D, SM&A, and CapEx, Amazon is growing sales at higher rates and churning out higher profit margins.
 This is indicative of high operating efficiencies, growing ROIC, and a powerful business conglomerate with a growth outlook that leaves many in disbelief.

 Free cash flow margins have been under pressure as of late.
 The company is reinvesting heavily into fulfillment centres, capacity and logistics expansion, cloud infrastructure, and more.